RioPan/RioPan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Master of Business Analytics student at university of Minnesota, Carlson school of management.
+I am a Master of Business Analytics Graduate at the university of Minnesota, Carlson school of management.

 **Time Series Forecasting(Sports Analytics)**